-- Reconstructed motion of one component (or one column of matrix C) only represents a part of original motion, called Simple motion.
+- Reconstructed motion of one component (or one row of matrix C) only represents a part of original motion, called Simple motion.
 As can be seen from demo videos, simple motions are random, not motion of an arm or a leg.
 I would say simple motions doesn't look natural.
 Therefore, synthesized motion of two simple motions is un-natural.

 - No contribution here.